discordjs/guide/guide/preparations/README.md

 ### Installing on Linux

 If you're developing on Linux, you may consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.<br />On that note, there's a possibility that you may already have Node \(e.g. if you're using a VPS\).
 You can check by running the `node -v` command.
-If it outputs something like `v8.0.0`, then you're good to go!
+If it outputs something like `v8.0.0` or higher, then you're good to go!
 Otherwise, take a look at the page linked above for instructions on installing Node on your OS.

 <p class="warning">If you _do_ have Node installed, but have an older version \(i.e. anything below 8.0.0\), you should upgrade to the latest version.</p>